runlochlomond/runlochlomond/about/index.md

 title: About
 layout: page
 include_in_nav: true

 ---
-The Run Loch Lomond 10K is organized by West Dunbartonshire Leisure and is a continuation of the highly popular **Vale of Leven 10K**, which was successfully organised and delivered by Polaroid Eyewear for thirty years.
+Run Loch Lomond 10K is organised by West Dunbartonshire Leisure and is a continuation of the highly popular **Vale of Leven 10K**, delivered for thirtythree years.
 West Dunbartonshire Leisure Trust is proud to be in a position to maintain the event and continue to further develop it in the future.

-The event will take place on **Saturday 2nd June** starting in the Moss O’ Balloch site and will include the much loved school and pre-school age fun runs which are open to all.
-Our Title Sponsor this year is Chivas Brothers and Gold Sponsor is CPR Resurfacing.
+The event will take place on **Saturday 22nd June** starting in the Moss O’ Balloch site and will include the much loved school and pre-school age fun runs which are open to all.
+Our Gold Sponsor is CPR Resurfacing.
 The event starts at 10am in the Moss O’ Balloch Park and is ideal for people who are doing their first ever 10k as well as providing a competitive setting for experienced runners.

 **Online Entry & Race Packs**